Blackhawks vs. Golden Knights Player Props Betting Odds

 NHL Props Today: Vegas Golden Knights

-One of Vegas' top offensive players this season is Stephenson, who has scored six points in five games (two goals and four assists).
+One of Vegas' top offensive players this season is Eichel, who has scored eight points in seven games (three goals and five assists).

 |Opponent